jbrdge/SQL/README.md

 +---------------------------+<br>
 1 row in set (0.00 sec)<br>

-Now, I was able to upload my file successfully.
+Now, I was able to upload my file successfully.<br>

 The other issue I encountered was that myphpadmin was not ignoring the first line in the csv files and was including the header as a row.
 I manually edited the columns to the corresponding names using myphpadmin.
-Then in the terminal, I deleted the rows with
+Then in the terminal, I deleted the rows with<br>

-DELETE FROM Inventories where COLUMN_NAME='COLUMN_NAME';
+DELETE FROM Inventories where COLUMN_NAME='COLUMN_NAME';<br>

-Or whatever the appropriate column name was.
+Or whatever the appropriate column name was.<br>